ishankaul1/Distributed-Pub-Sub/README.md

 # Distributed Pub-Sub

-In this project, we built a Topic-based Publisher-Subscriber system with the following properties:
+In this project, we built a Topic-based Publisher-Subscriber system using the Zookeeper and ZMQ libraries in Python with the following properties:

   1. Publisher-Subscriber anonymity.
 This is a basic property of the Publisher-Subscriber pattern, and is achieved by using the 'Publisher' and 'Subscriber' class middlewares, which would run on different hosts and allow client application connections to join our system.
 Publisher and Subscriber applications and middlewares can join or leave the system at any time without breaking functionality of the whole system.
 Client applications would connect directly to the middlewares to join the system.